Yelp/paasta/docs/source/yelpsoa_configs.rst

     * **Warning**: Chronos does *not* allow overlapping jobs.
-If a job has a ``schedule`` set to repeat every hour, and the task takes longer than an hour, Chronos will *not* schedule the next task while the previous one is still running.
+If a job has a ``schedule`` set to repeat every hour, and the task takes longer than an hour, Chronos will *not* schedule the next task while the previous one is still running. (if N starts and overflows to the next time slot, N+1 and any future runs will be canceled until N finishes)

       In PaaSTA this can be worked around to some degree by using the ``cmd`` time parsing documented below.
 For example, if a job is scheduled to run every 24 hours, and a ``%(day)`` variable substitution is used, PaaSTA will create a new job for *each* new day,